 You should choose the option that works best for your business.
 For some, the traditional calendar year works perfectly fine.
 For others, a period that better aligns with business operations — such as ending the year after a period of heavy sales — may be more appropriate.

 How To Close The Books: A Year-End Accounting Checklist

 Ready to learn how to close the books at year-end?
 Start with these 17 easy steps for closing the books.
 These accounting year-end procedures help you prepare for running year-end financial statements and let you start the new year fresh with perfectly balanced books.

 One of the most important aspects of closing out your business’s financial year is making sure all income and expenses are recorded and up to date.
 If you have any unbilled invoices, don’t wait any longer to send them.
 Get all unbilled projects and orders invoiced immediately.

 Step 2: Send Invoice Reminders

 On that same note, if you have customers who haven’t paid their invoices yet, follow up with them right away.
 Most accounting software allows you to email invoice reminders.
 Take advantage of this feature and get those invoices paid as soon as possible.

-If there is a client who will not or can not pay you, then you can write off unpaid invoices as bad debt as a last resort (so long as you’ve made sufficient efforts to collect payment).
-Before you do this, talk to your accountant and read what the Journal of Accountancy has to say about bad debt to learn if this course of action is right for your small business.
+If there is a client who will not or cannot pay you, then you can write off unpaid invoices as bad debt as a last resort (so long as you’ve made sufficient efforts to collect payment).
+Before you do this, talk to your accountant and read what the Journal of Accountancy says about bad debt to learn if this course of action is right for your small business.